 When your child’s microbiome is affected, they may have difficulty digesting gluten and dairy – some of the top inflammatory foods we consume.

-One way around this is to try Goat’s milk formula or for mom to take dairy out of her diet if breastfeeding.
+One way around this is to try Goat’s milk formula or for the mom to take dairy out of her diet if breastfeeding.
 Also, mom may want to take a digestive enzyme to help her digest the milk.

 3. Leaky Gut Syndrome

-Leaky gut, also known as increased intestinal permeability, is a digestive condition in which bacteria and toxins are able to “leak” through the intestinal wall causing headaches, food intolerances, allergies and joint pain in our child’s health.
+Leaky gut, also known as increased intestinal permeability, is a digestive condition in which bacteria and toxins are able to “leak” through the intestinal wall causing headaches, food intolerances, allergies, and joint pain in our child’s health.

 Medications that lead to Leaky Gut Syndrome In Kids:

 If your child is taking these medications regularly, you may want to consider the 4R approach.
 Read more about Leaky Gut Syndrom in kids Here.